AntonioXicali101/Laboratorio_LRT4102/Lab2/Reporte_2.md

 - Position control for turtlesim (P).

 ### turtle_pc.py
-This code uses a **proportional controller** to move the turtlesim turtle to a user-specified (x, y) position.
-It subscribes to the turtle's pose and publishes velocity commands to drive the turtle.
-The program prompts the user for x and y coordinates, then calculates the error in position and adjusts the turtle's movement accordingly using proportional control.
+This code uses a proportional controller to move the turtle in turtlesim to a user-specified (x, y) position.
+It subscribes to the turtle's pose topic and publishes velocity commands to guide its movement.
+The program prompts the user for the x and y coordinates, then calculates the position error and adjusts the turtle's movement using proportional control to reach the destination.

 ### turtle_pdc.py
-This code implements a **PD (Proportional-Derivative) controller** to move the turtlesim turtle to a user-specified (x, y) position.
-The PD controller computes the control signal based on both the current error and the rate of change of the error.
-This results in smoother movement.
-The node subscribes to the turtle's pose and continuously updates the command until the turtle reaches the desired position.
+This code implements a PD (Proportional-Derivative) controller to move the turtle in turtlesim to a user-specified (x, y) position.
+The PD controller calculates the control signal taking into account both the current error and the rate of change of that error, providing smoother motion.
+The node subscribes to the turtle's pose and continuously updates the command until the turtle reaches the desired destination.

 ### turtle_pidc.py
-This code uses a **PID (Proportional-Integral-Derivative) controller** to move the turtlesim turtle to a user-specified (x, y) position.
-It calculates the proportional, integral, and derivative terms for both the linear (distance) and angular (orientation) movements.
-The code prompts the user for the target coordinates, and the PID control loop computes the necessary commands to drive the turtle accurately to the goal.
+This code uses a PID (Proportional-Integral-Derivative) controller to guide the turtle in TurtleSim to a user-supplied (x, y) position.
+It calculates proportional, integral, and derivative terms for linear (distance) and angular (orientation) movements.
+The code prompts the user for the target coordinates, and the PID control loop adjusts the necessary commands to accurately navigate the turtle to the target.